-Recently identified receptor helps trigger first wave of immune responseFebruary 1st, 2013 in Immunology
+Recently identified receptor helps trigger first wave of immune responseFebruary 1, 2013 in Medicine & Health / Immunology

 B cells can generate different 'classes' of antibodies, each of which carries a specific type of protein chain that triggers a specific downstream cascade of immune responses.
 Immunoglobulin M (IgM) antibodies, which are the first on the scene, play a particularly important role in fighting off pathogen infection.

 It took scientists nearly 40 years to finally isolate FcμR, a receptor molecule that enables immune cells to respond to IgM.
 Hiroshi Ohno's team at the RIKEN Research Center for Allergy and Immunology (RCAI) in Yokohama was among the first to identify the gene encoding this receptor, and he and his RCAI colleague Ji-Yang Wang recently set out to characterize its function by generating a strain of FcμR-deficient mice.

 FcμR is predominantly produced by B cells in mice, and Ohno and Wang did not observe any significant differences in overall B cell numbers in the genetically modified animals.
 When the researchers triggered an immune response in B cells from these mice, however, they found that these cells divided more slowly and subsequently began dying off.
 FcμR-deficient mice also generated significantly fewer plasma and memory B cells, which are respectively responsible for antibody secretion and coordinating the immune response to recurring infection.
 Collectively, these results indicate that although this receptor is not required for B cell maturation, it is likely to play a critical role in mounting the initial immune response in the presence of an infectious threat.